Xenoveritas/abuse/BUILDING.md

        git clone https://github.com/Xenoveritas/abuse.git

 2. Create a new directory for the build.
-CMake likes to build into directories outside the source directory and its best not to fight it on this.
+CMake likes to build into directories outside the source directory and it's best not to fight it on this.

    Within that directory, run CMake.